jsa2/aad-auth-n-z/readme.md

 **Background**

 Since the usage of PAT token is essentially basic auth, you might want to limit the usage of long-lived PAT's created for automations running outside Azure Devops.
-You can to this by enabling Conditional Access for non web-flows¹
+You can to this by enabling Conditional Access for non web-flows [¹](#footnote)

 [Personal Access Tokens and basic authentication](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=current-page#use-a-pat)
 ![img](img/devops-pat.png)